pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 $ sudo apt remove gpg
 $ sudo apt install gnupg1
 ```
+From here, you can follow the instructions below for Ubuntu Linux to finish the installation.

+#### Ubuntu Linux
+These instructions were created using Ubuntu 18.04 and the apt package manager but should generalize to other Linux distributions and package managers.

-Next, ensure that you have curl installed, as this will also be necessary to download Node.
+First, ensure that you have curl installed, as this will be necessary to download Node.
 If it is not installed, it can be installed using the following commands:

 ```bash
 $ sudo apt update
 $ sudo apt install curl
 ```

-To install the latest version of `Node.js`, follow  [these instructions at
+To install the latest version of Node.js , follow [these instructions at NodeSource](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).
-NodeSource](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).
 The instructions are copied below for convenience, but it is best to follow the link in case their instructions change in the future.

 ```bash
 $ curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -